 The candlesticks patterns video below explains what a hanging man candlestick is and shows you several different examples of what they look like on stock charts.

-Watch our Hanging Man Candlesticks video.
+Watch our Hanging Man Candlestick video.

-Read our Hanging Man Candlesticks post.
+Read our Hanging Man Candlestick post.

 CANDLESTICKS PATTERNS COURSE – GAPS